Caddo

 - Rituals

-- Rituals often involve dance, music, and offerings, connecting the community to their spiritual beliefs and ancestors.
+- Rituals often involve dance, music, and offerings to honor the Creator and ancestral spirits.

 - Rites Of Passage

-- Rites of passage mark significant life transitions, such as coming of age, with ceremonies that reinforce cultural identity.
+- Rites of passage mark significant life stages, with ceremonies that emphasize community support and cultural continuity.

 - Culinary Traditions